Christina Applegate: Philanthropy

-Applegate has supported Entertainment Industry Foundation, Adopt-A-Classroom, The Motion Picture and Television Fund Foundation, World Animal Protection, and the Trevor Project.
+Applegate has supported EIF, Adopt-A-Classroom, MPTF, WSPA, and the Trevor Project.
 In 2003, she was the spokesman for the Lee National Denim Day, which raises millions of dollars for breast cancer education and research.
-Following her breast cancer diagnosis, she appeared on a television special, Stand Up to Cancer, designed to raise funds for breast cancer research.
-The one-hour special was broadcast on CBS, NBC and ABC television networks on September 5, 2008.
+Following her breast cancer diagnosis, she appeared on a TV special, Stand Up to Cancer, designed to raise funds for breast cancer research.
+The one-hour special was broadcast on CBS, NBC, and ABC on September 5, 2008.

 In 2009, Applegate announced plans to return as the ambassador for Lee National Denim Day.
 Also in 2009, she founded Right Action for Women, a charitable foundation dedicated to breast-cancer screening for women and focused on the type of MRI scan that saved her life.
 In February 2015, she was awarded the Saint Vintage Love Cures Award at the 2nd annual unite4:humanity event hosted by Variety magazine for her dedication to and work with Right Action for Women.